 We’ve all been there.
 You get home from a killer interview—you clicked well with the hiring manager, answered all of their questions, even got a tour of the office—and you know you nailed it.
 But a week goes by and you get a call only to find out you have been rejected.
 Or even worse, you never hear back.
-What went wrong and what should you do now?
+What went wrong to lead to this job rejection and what should you do now?

 1. Underqualified: Let’s face it.
-Sometimes you are just not as seasoned in your career as the hiring manager needs you to be.
+Sometimes job rejection is due to the fact that you are just not as seasoned in your career as the hiring manager needs you to be.
 There’s not much you can do about this one, except to keep working and gaining as much experience as you can.
 If this is the only reason for rejection, ask the manager to keep you in mind for more junior openings they may have coming up and see if they’re willing to connect with you on LinkedIn to stay in touch.

 2. Skills don’t match what’s listed on resume: If you have technology, skills, or abilities listed on your resume, but are unable to speak to them during an interview, that will almost automatically get you disqualified for a role.
 If this is the reason for rejection, do some resume clean up and make sure that you only have skills listed on your resume you feel comfortable talking about.